anzbert/beat_pads/README.md

 ## Feedback and Contributions

-Anyone is most welcome to contribute, report an issue or start a discussion in this repository.
+Anyone is most welcome to contribute, report an issue or start a discussion in the Github repository.
 Thanks!

 ## Known issues